jarrarhaider1214/docs/pages/user-guide/getting-started/getting-started.md

    To setup a cloud provider (AWS, Azure etc) managed Kubernetes cluster on CloudPlex.
    - Create New Kubernetes Cluster
      To create new provider managed Kubernetes cluster from scratch

    - Use Existing Kubernetes Cluster

+     This option can be used for the following 2 use cases

-     To use any existing provider managed Kubernetes cluster
+     1. To manage and deploy apps on any existing provider managed kubernetes cluster using CloudPlex
+     2. To migrate application from any existing kubernetes cluster to CloudPlex.
+User can then add new services to the application or migrate that to any other cloud.
 2. User Managed
    To build whole infrastructure and Kubernetes from scratch using CloudPlex intuitive user interface.
    - Create New Kubernetes Cluster
-     To setup a new infrastructure and cluster from scratch.
+     To setup a new infrastructure and kubernetes cluster from scratch.
    - Create New On-Premise Kubernetes Cluster
      To use On-Premise machines to create a Kubernetes cluster.
 3. Clone Existing Application